tmknight/docker-autoheal/README.md

 [![DockerSize][DockerSizeBadge]][DockerLink]
 [![DockerPulls][DockerPullsBadge]][DockerLink]

-Monitor and remediate unhealthy Docker containers
+A cross-platform tool to monitor and remediate unhealthy Docker containers

 Designed to be OS agnostic, flexible, and performant in large environments via multi-threading and concurrency

-The `docker-autoheal` binary may be executed via a native OS or from a Docker container
+The `docker-autoheal` binary may be executed in a native OS or from a Docker container

 ## ENV Defaults